 The best brownies are the ones fresh out of your oven.
 See how it’s made here!

-Soft, fluffy, and bursting in bright colors, funfetti cupcakes are a favorite for kids and adults alike.
+Soft, fluffy, and bursting with bright colors, funfetti cupcakes are a favorite dessert for kids and adults alike.
 This lovely mini dessert calls for creamed butter, cake flour, sour cream, egg whites, and 20 minutes in the oven to get ready.

 At its best, a funfetti cupcake is light in both flavor and texture.
 It’s tender, rich, and delivers a delicate crumb as you take a big bite.
 Top it with vanilla cream and customize your own blend of sprinkles to match the potluck’s theme.